Use the tabs below to find out more about our exciting department.

 Read on to discover how our graduates are planning for their future after university:

 We take employability for our Creative Writing students very seriously.
-There are elements of employability explored in each module, but we also support a number of extra-curricular activities such as internships.
+Work-related skills are incorporated into all modules and we also support a number of extra-curricular activities such as internships.

 Jennie Byrne, a graduate of our BA (Hons) Creative Writing programme describes her experience working on Atlantic Drift: An Anthology of Poetry & Poetics, published in 2017: